15 Things to do in Prince Edward Island

 Brackley Beach

-Brackely Beach is both a town and a beach.
-So don’t go to the town of Brackley Beach and think the shore will be right there, however signs will point you the way to the beach as soon as you enter town.
+Brackley Beach is both a town and a beach.
+So don’t go to the town of Brackley Beach and think the shore will be right there, however, signs will point you the way to the beach as soon as you enter the town.

 The shore here is less red, the waves are a little gentler and the water a little colder.
-This looks like a more traditional beach, with sandy dunes and lots of beach goers.
+This looks like a more traditional beach, with sandy dunes and many beachgoers.
 This is one of the closest big beaches to Charlottetown so it stays busy even in the later part of the season.

 The beach is part of the National Seashore so you will need to pay for a pass or go after 6:00 pm.